-These guidelines have been developed by the visitBerlin Convention Partner in its role as a representative of the interests of Berlin's MICE sector and have been agreed with the Berlin Convention Office of visitBerlin.
+The Hygiene Framework Concept has been drafted by the Senate Department for Economics, Energy and Public Enterprises together with the visitBerlin Convention Partner in its role as a representative of the interests of Berlin's MICE sector and have been agreed with the Berlin Convention Office of visitBerlin.

-In the legally binding Ordinance on Measures Necessary to Stem the Spread of the Novel Coronavirus SARS-CoV-2 in Berlin as well as the Ordinance on the Prohibition of Large Events due to the SARS-CoV-2 Pandemic, the Berlin Senate establishes the framework under which MICE industry events and cultural, sports, and leisure events are possible in Berlin during the pandemic.
+In the legally binding Ordinance on Measures Necessary to Stem the Spread of the Novel Coronavirus SARS-CoV-2 in Berlin, the Berlin Senate establishes the framework under which MICE industry events and cultural, sports, and leisure events are possible in Berlin during the pandemic.